yanekyuk/ders/LING334/MidtermI_.md

 ## Biological Bases of Language Development

 This chapter considered language development as  abiological phenomenon.
-The reasons for characterizinglanguage development as a feature of human biologyand some of what we know about the biological basesof language development include the following:
+The reasons for characterizing language development as a feature of human biology and some of what we know about the biological bases of language development include the following:

-1. Language is a universal characteristic of the humanspecies.
-Not only do all human societies have lan-guage, but in situations where there is no targetlanguage to learn, humans in interaction willspontaneously create language.
+1. Language is a universal characteristic of the human species.
+Not only do all human societies have language, but in situations where there is no target language to learn, humans in interaction will spontaneously create language.
-2. The capacity for language is served by physicalstructures (in the vocal tract and in the brain) thatseem, to a certain extent at least, to be specificallydedicated to their linguistic functions.
-In mostmature adults, language functions are carried outprimarily by the left cerebral hemisphere.
+2. The capacity for language is served by physical structures (in the vocal tract and in the brain) that seem, to a certain extent at least, to be specifically dedicated to their linguistic functions.
+In most mature adults, language functions are carried out primarily by the left cerebral hemisphere.
 3. The brain appears to be biased from birth to rep-resent language in the left hemisphere.
-In child-hood, however, the mapping of language functionto brain location is different and more diffuse thanit is in adults.
+In child-hood, however, the mapping of language function to brain location is different and more diffuse than it is in adults.
-4. The development of new techniques for imagingchildren’s brains has led to the development of anew field, developmental cognitive neuroscience,and the study of the neural underpinnings of language development is central topic in this field.
+4. The development of new techniques for imaging children’s brains has led to the development of anew field, developmental cognitive neuroscience,and the study of the neural underpinnings of language development is central topic in this field.
-5. Although many myths are associated with thecritical period hypothesis, there is clear evidencethat language acquisition is more successful whenit is begun early than when it is begun late, and ageof exposure has effects even within childhood.
-Theage boundaries for the sensitive period for languageacquisition may differ for different components oflanguage.
-There are probably multiple bases for theobserved age-of-acquisition effects, including thedeclining plasticity of the brain, effects of earlytuning of speech perception, and age-related dif-ferences in learning opportunities and motivation.
+5. Although many myths are associated with the critical period hypothesis, there is clear evidence that language acquisition is more successful when it is begun early than when it is begun late, and age of exposure has effects even within childhood.
+The age boundaries for the sensitive period for language acquisition may differ for different components of language.
+There are probably multiple bases for the observed age-of-acquisition effects, including the declining plasticity of the brain, effects of early tuning of speech perception, and age-related differences in learning opportunities and motivation.
-6. Individual differences in language skill amongtypically developing children are, to a degree, genetically based, and language impairment has astrong genetic component.
-One gene that plays arole in language development, FOXP2, has been identified, but it is clear that multiple genetically based capacities contribute to language.
+6. Individual differences in language skill among typically developing children are, to a degree, genetically based, and language impairment has a strong genetic component.
+One gene that plays a role in language development, FOXP2, has been identified, but it is clear that multiple genetically based capacities contribute to language.
 7. The human capacity for language is species specific.
-The results of research on the naturallyoccurring communication systems of other animalsand the results of experiments that have attemptedto teach a human language to another primatesuggest that language is uniquely human.
-Mostinteresting, the comparisons of the human’scapacity for language to the ape’s capacity for lan-guage begin to provide a basis for hypotheses aboutthe nature and evolution of the uniquely humancharacteristics that account for language.
+The results of research on the naturally occurring communication systems of other animals and the results of experiments that have attempted to teach a human language to another primate suggest that language is uniquely human.
+Most interesting, the comparisons of the human’s capacity for language to the ape’s capacity for language begin to provide a basis for hypotheses about the nature and evolution of the uniquely human characteristics that account for language.

 ## Class Notes